 A gum infection is a harmful infection in the mouth that causes damage and inflammation in the gums and jaw.
+Knowing what to do for a gum infection can help to avoid complications.

 Gum infections generally arise from poor dental hygiene over time, as this can allow bacteria to become lodged between the gums and teeth, where it will grow freely.
 However, several other factors play a role in gum infections and gum disease.